Position and momentum spaces: Momentum space

-Unitary equivalence between position and momentum operator
+Unitary equivalence

-The r and p operators are unitarily equivalent, with the unitary operator being given explicitly by the Fourier transform, namely a quarter-cycle rotation in phase space, generated by the oscillator Hamiltonian.
+The position and momentum operators are unitarily equivalent, with the unitary operator being given explicitly by the Fourier transform, namely a quarter-cycle rotation in phase space, generated by the oscillator Hamiltonian.
 Thus, they have the same spectrum.
 In physical language, p acting on momentum space wave functions is the same as r acting on position space wave functions (under the image of the Fourier transform).

 Reciprocal space and crystals

 For an electron (or other particle) in a crystal, its value of k relates almost always to its crystal momentum, not its normal momentum.
 Therefore, k and p are not simply proportional but play different roles.
 See k·p perturbation theory for an example.
 Crystal momentum is like a wave envelope that describes how the wave varies from one unit cell to the next, but does not give any information about how the wave varies within each unit cell.

 When k relates to crystal momentum instead of true momentum, the concept of k-space is still meaningful and extremely useful, but it differs in several ways from the non-crystal k-space discussed above.
 For example, in a crystal's k-space, there is an infinite set of points called the reciprocal lattice which are "equivalent" to k = 0 (this is analogous to aliasing).
 Likewise, the "first Brillouin zone" is a finite volume of k-space, such that every possible k is "equivalent" to exactly one point in this region.